django/deps/draft/0012-steering-council.rst

   Django projects at a fundamental level, and to help shepherd the project's future direction.

-  While the Council should not to define this direction entirely by itself, it should be the catalyst within the community for doing so - as such, it is expected for Council members to actively participate in engaging with the community, canvassing for ideas about big new features or directions to take
+  While the Council should not define this direction entirely by itself, it should be the catalyst within the community for doing so - as such, it is expected for Council members to actively participate in engaging with the community, canvassing for ideas about big new features or directions to take